-What we are doing and our plans in this area
+Getting the

+diagnosis

+pathway and

+information right

+first time

-Getting the diagnosis pathway and information right first time Develop a regional diagnosis pathway, maximising the use of AHPs, designing new ways to diagnose in the community, develop an outline business case to implement the new pathway with modelled resourcing.
-The new pathway will include the implementation of the AWDCPS: 3, 5, 6, 7 and 15 - (See standards below).
-Ensure the new pathway includes a formal process for acute hospital consultant diagnosis and READ codes included into discharge papers - so care homes and GPs are made aware Following the recent development of an outline business case, develop a full business case for the Dementia wellbeing connector role, to include system and cashable savings aligned to a phased roll out.
+- Develop a regional diagnosis pathway, maximising the use of AHPs, designing new ways to diagnose in the community, develop an outline business case to implement the new pathway with modelled resourcing.
+The new pathway will include the implementation of the AWDCPS: 3, 5, 6, 7 and 15 - (See standards below). - Ensure the new pathway includes a formal process for acute hospital consultant diagnosis and READ codes included into discharge papers so care homes, GPs and MAS are made aware - https://aov.wales/sites/default/files/publications/2020-10/recording-of-dementia-read-codes.pdf - Following the recent development of an outline business case, develop a full business case for the Dementia wellbeing connector role, to include system and cashable savings aligned to a phased roll out.
 WWCP dementia steering group to agree the preferred option.
 Develop plan to implement the new role.

-All Wales Dementia Care Pathway of Standards (AWDCPS) Memory Assessment Services (MAS) and Primary Care (GP) will adopt the READ Codes.
-Those diagnosed with dementia within settings outside of MAS (including primary care, community resource teams, psychiatric liaison and neurology) will provide the GP and MAS the specific READ Code within two weeks of a diagnosis (AWDCPS 3) Health and social care services will provide the correct information to assist MAS when they undertake assessments and in providing diagnosis.
-This will also support the person to manage any identified daily (inying difficulties.
-(AWDCPS 5) MAS, within a 12 week period from point of referral, will provide a range of interventions (listed in the AWDCPS 6) to support diagnosis.
-Consider what digital platforms and other adaptions and approaches are needed to enable the implementation of this standard.
-People within a 12 week period from point of referral will provide a range of interventions (listed in the AWDCPS 6) to support diagnosis.
-Consider what digital platforms and other adaptions and approaches are needed to enable the implementation of this standard.
-Supporting those with a learning disability Ensure the processes in place enable a person with a learning disability receives a cognitive wellbeing check All Wales Dementia Care Pathway of Standards (AWDCPS) Learning Disability (LD) services will define a process to capture the total population of people living with a learning disability and specifically Down Syndrome to offer a cognitive wellbeing check.
+- Memory Assessment Services (MAS) and Primary Care (GP) will adopt the READ Codes.
+Those diagnosed with dementia within settings outside of MAS (including primary care, community resource teams, psychiatric liaison and neurology) will provide the GP and MAS the specific READ Code within two weeks of a diagnosis (AWDCPS 3) - Health and social care services will provide the correct information to assist MAS when they undertake assessments and in providing diagnosis.
+This will also support the person to manage any identified daily living difficulties.
+(AWDCPS 5) - MAS, within a 12 week period from point of referral, will provide a range of interventions (listed in the AWDCPS 6) to support diagnosis.
+Consider what digital platforms and other adaptions and approaches are needed to enable the implementation of this standard. - People will have access to a contact that can provide emotional support throughout the assessment period and over the next 48 hours after receiving a diagnosis and ensure following this period, it is offered as required.
+(AWDCPS7) - People within 12 weeks of being diagnosed with dementia will be offered support to commence planning for the future, including end of life care.
+This offer will include the opportunity to revisit and update this plan throughout the person's journey.
+Where appropriate, representation and the use of advocacy will ensure the rights of the person are upheld.
+(AWDCPS 15)

+Supporting those with a learning disability

+Ensure the processes in place enable a person with a learning disability receives a cognitive wellbeing check

+Learning Disability (LD) services will define a process to capture the total population of people living with a learning disability and specifically Down Syndrome to offer a cognitive wellbeing check.
 (AWDCPS 4)

-Living well with dementia
+WWCP Dementia Strategy March 2022 46/75